Church Stretton railway station: Facilities

-The station has two platforms, one for northbound services (platform 1), and the other for southbound services (platform 2), with a footbridge crossing the line connecting the two platforms.
-The platform shelters were replaced and electronic information displays were installed in 2011.
-CCTV was also installed, and together with the new shelters has resulted in anti-social behaviour becoming almost non-existent at the station.
+The station has two platforms, one for northbound services (platform 1) and the other for southbound services, with a footbridge crossing the line connecting the two.
+The shelters were replaced and electronic information displays were installed in 2011.
+CCTV was also installed and, together with the new shelters, has reduced anti-social behaviour.
 In 2013, a ticket machine was installed on platform 1.

-There are two small areas for car parking/dropping off on either side of the line – one can be accessed from Sandford Avenue (the B4371), the other from Crossways, off the A49.
+There are two small areas for car parking/dropping off on either side of the line: one can be accessed from Sandford Avenue (the B4371), the other from Crossways, off the A49.